ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-2. You’re drawing from a random variable that is normally distributed, $X∼N(0,1)$, once per day.
+Q. You’re drawing from a random variable that is normally distributed, $X∼N(0,1)$, once per day.
 What is the expected number of days that it takes to draw a value that’s higher than $0.5$?

 <details><summary><b>Answer</b></summary>